 How Does the Vatican Elect a New Pope?
 A Step-by-Step Guide

-The grandeur and secrecy surrounding the event are rooted in religious reverence and historical necessity.
-The process unfolds within the Vatican‘s hallowed halls and reflects the Church’s deep commitment to continuity, faith, and divine guidance.
+The pomp and ceremony surrounding the event have as much to do with religious reverence as they do with secrecy and mystery.
+The election takes place in the Vatican‘s hallowed halls and is deeply rooted in the Church’s commitment to tradition, faith, and the belief in divine guidance.

-From the moment the papacy is declared vacant, the Catholic Church embarks on a meticulously planned journey to select its new leader.
-This guide walks you through each step of the papal election process, from the death or resignation of a pope to the announcement of “Habemus Papam” from the balcony of St. Peter’s Basilica.
+The moment a papacy becomes vacant, the Catholic Church begins an elaborate process to select its new leader.
+This guide will take you through the steps of a papal election, from the death or resignation of the sitting pope to the announcement of “Habemus Papam” on the balcony of St. Peter’s Basilica.

 The body of his holiness Pope Pius IX: lying in state.
 1878 / Attributed to Currier and Ives, Public domain, via Wikimedia Commons